 RESOURCES

-You can visit us in person at the Strait Area Women's Place for support navigating any situation you are facing, or call our 24/hr confidential Crisis Line 1-800-565-3390.
-These links and resources are simply meant as an additional guides or references and is by no means comprehensive or a reflection of the full access to services and support you will receive from our expert team.
+You can visit us in person at the Strait Area Women's Place or call our 24/hr confidential Crisis Line 1-800-565-3390.
+We'll help you navigate any situation you are facing.
+These links and resources are meant as an additional guides or references.
+They are by no means comprehensive or a reflection of the full access to services and support you will receive from our expert team.

 Legal Support